 Answer: Carbon

-- What 19th-century British scientist is a major figure in electromagnetism, discovering induction and electrolysis among others contributions?
-His namesake “Effect” is rotation created by a magnetic field.
+47. What 19th-century British scientist is a major figure in electromagnetism, discovering induction and electrolysis among other contributions?
+His namesake “Effect” is a rotation created by a magnetic field.

 Answer: Michael Faraday

-- What U.S. founding father and inventor did not discover electricity, and especially did not with a kite, but did believe that electricity and lighting were the same thing?
+48. What U.S. Founding Father and inventor did not discover electricity, and especially not with a kite, but did believe that electricity and lightning were the same thing?
 Maybe he thought his lightning rod would be a power source.

 Answer: Benjamin Franklin